World Cup 2018 Betting Guide: Odds & Betting Tips

 The good news is England’s World Cup squad is filled with pacey players, from the defenders all the way to the forwards.
 Raheem Sterling, one of the quickest of the lot, has been in sensational for Man City this season and things were no different for Tottenham’s Eric Dier.
 Gareth Southgate’s improving team has filled everyone with a bit of optimism regarding England’s World Cup chances of success.

 The Three Lions’s undeniable progress seems to be enough to see them through to the round of 16, but will they be able to take on the big names of International football in the later stages of the competition?
-Everybody in the UK hopes for it, but many believe England’s luck at the World Cup won’t change just yet.
+The English fans are hoping that their team will reach the final and that Harry Kane will end up being the World Cup 2018 top goalscorer and maybe even that his colleague Dele Alli will shock the world by winning the Golden Ball, but the problem is that from all the World Cup teams we’re talking about in this favourites section, England seems to be the most overrated (according to the odds).

 European champions Portugal are one of the sides who just don’t seem to have the right momentum to reach the final of the Russian World Cup.
 With the likes of Renato Sanchez and Andre Gomes out form and with many other players well into their 30’s: Jose Fonte (34), Pepe (35), Bruno Alves (36) and Ricardo Quaresma (34), among others, Fernando Santos might just not have the right material to defeat the top sides in Russia this summer.